codaley/objectdet-tflitemm/README.md

 ## Training Process

 The **EfficientDet-Lite2** model was trained using **TensorFlow Lite Model Maker**, which simplifies the process of training and deploying machine learning models on edge devices.
+The Model Maker library uses transfer learning, allowing models to be fine-tuned with smaller datasets while significantly reducing training time.
+By leveraging a pretrained model and customizing it with a novel dataset, the need for large-scale data collection is minimized, making this an efficient approach for rapid prototyping.

-Training details include:
+### Training Details:
 - **Dataset**:
   - 500 custom images labeled with bounding box annotations using `labelImg` on Windows.
   - Images resized to **256x256x3** for fast inference on edge devices.